Yoctol/yoctol-nlu-py/README.md

 # print(client.classifier_id)

 # create intent, utterances pairs
-# This is a idempotent action.
+# This is a idempotent action, since it will check every item if it is added before.
 success, msg = client.add_intent_utterance_pairs([
     {'intent': '打招呼', 'utterance': '嗨'},
     {'intent': '感謝', 'utterance': '謝謝'},